joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/30/dining/they-dont-know-i-threw-this-party-just-for-the-food.html

 **Stanway's injury comes as a huge blow for England and Bayern**\
-`The midfielder has been pivotal during Sarina Wiegman's time in charge and England will struggle to find someone who can do what she does`\
+`The midfielder has been pivotal during Sarina Wiegman's time in charge.
+England will struggle to find someone who can do what she does`\
 https://nytimes.com/athletic/6100180/2025/01/30/georgia-stanway-england-bayern-injury/

 **Trump’s Reversal of a Federal Funding Freeze**\